AI-4-Energy/instance-based-energy-transfer/README.md

-# EcoBoost: Carbon-Aware Energy Forecasting with XGBoost
+# Carbon-Aware Energy Forecasting with XGBoost and LSTM

 This repository contains the code and datasets used in our publication on short-term energy forecasting using environmental features such as weather and carbon intensity.
-The core model is based on XGBoost regression and evaluates the impact of environmental variables on energy consumption patterns.
+The models include both traditional ML (XGBoost) and deep learning (LSTM) approaches to evaluate predictive performance and model transferability.

 ## 📁 Project Structure